 - How to take the medication

 How Trametinib works, side effects, interactions and precautions.

 Trametinib is used alone or in combination with dabrafenib (Tafinlar) to treat certain types of melanoma (a type of skin cancer).
 It is also used in combination with dabrafenib to prevent the return of a certain type of melanoma after surgery.
 Trametinib is also used in combination with dabrafenib to treat certain types of non-small-cell lung cancer (NSCLC) and thyroid cancer.
 It is also used in combination with dabrafenib to treat certain types of solid tumors in adults and children 6 years of age older and to treat a certain type of glioma (a certain type of cancerous brain tumor) in children 1 year of age or older.
 Trametinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

-Trametinib comes as a tablet to take by mouth.
+Trametinib comes as a tablet and a solution (liquid) to take by mouth.
 It is usually taken once a day on an empty stomach, at least 1 hour before or 2 hours after a meal.
 Take trametinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take trametinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
 Do not stop taking trametinib without talking to your doctor.

 Your doctor may adjust your dose of trametinib depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.